BalooSLU/RIOT/Display_SPI/README.md

 ```
 GCOAP
 =====
-The "title" is the identifier for the parameter, every dublicated parameter must be deleted manaully.
+The "title" is the identifier for the parameter, every dublicated parameter must be deleted manually.
-Gcoap handler used for:
+Gcoap handler functionality:

 * GET "title": returns the values based on the send title
 * PUT "title;variable": update the internal variable based on the title